Singing by Heart

 Dementia touches millions of families across Canada.
 While there is no cure, one thing consistently helps people stay connected: meaningful engagement.
 Music reaches places that words struggle to reach.
 When someone lights up during a favourite hymn or remembers a melody they haven't sung in years, you see something sacred happening.
 Singing by Heart creates these moments, not by accident but through attentive, relational ministry.
 Caregivers often tell us this program becomes a lifeline-something their loved one looks forward to, and something they can share together.

-To run Singing by Heart, you only need a small team:
+To run Singing by Heart, you only need a small, caring team:

-• A Session Leader: Guides singing and offers brief scripture moments and prayers.
+• A Session Leader who gently guides the singing and offers brief moments of scripture and prayer.

-• One or Two Supporting Volunteers: Help with songbooks, hospitality, and conversation.
+• One or two Supporting Volunteers who help with handing out songbooks, hospitality, and conversation.

 These roles are accessible for most corps.
-The strength of the program isn’t complexity; it’s consistency and kindness.
+The strength of the program isn't complexity; it's consistency, presence, and kindness.

 Training & Preparation